 i think that i have confused some of the dates of when i did/saw what. no matter. everything that i did in the city of yerevan (museums, markets, feasting, ...) happened after the show opened, sometime between june 22nd and june29th.

-hovhannes sharabeyan museum of folk art. the holdings began as a collection put together by a group of ethnographers and are now known as the armenian folk art museum.
+anthropological, archaeological and cultural art/objects are of great interest to me. i decided to visit the hovhannes sharabeyan museum of folk art. the holdings began as a collection put together by a group of ethnographers and are now known as the armenian folk art museum.

-ch one can find the old and the new like this fast food eatery
+i made my way to abovian street on which one can find the old and the new like this fast food eatery

 as i continued my walk to the museum i passed a soviet era wrought iron fence with ornamental work that seemed to me a perfect rendering of soviet imposition on armenian sensibility. the design repeated itself in each section of the fence (as in image below) as one followed the fence up the block.